-The D-Day Story Portsmouth
+The D-Day Museum Portsmouth

-The D-Day Story.
+- The D-Day Story

-Clarence Esplanade, Southsea, PO5 3NT
+- Clarence Esplanade, Southsea, PO5 3NT

-Telephone: 02392 827261
+- Telephone: 02392 827261

 The D-Day Story Museum at Clarence Parade in Southsea, tells the story of Operation Overlord and the dramatic events that took place during the Liberation of Normandy in June 1944.
 The D-Day landings and subsequent Battle of Normandy was the turning point in the battle for Europe during the Second World War.

-The museum was renovated during 2017 and 2018 and re-opened in time for the 75th commemoration of D-Day in June 2019.
 The D-Day Story walks you through three distinct periods of the D-Day landings, preparation for D-Day explains the planning and preparation for the operation and the key people involved in this.

 D-Day is concerned with the events of the 6th June 1944 and the displays bring to life the dramatic events and sacrifices that were made using thousands of artefacts, maps, equipment as well as poignant and thought provoking audio visual displays.
 Legacy, which includes the Overlord Embroidery, commemorates the people who took part in the operation, both military and civilians alike.